 The –OH group enables intermolecular hydrogen bonding, producing longer, more interlocked crystal fibers.
 Simple lithium stearate grease would not pass modern automotive wheel bearing temperature or water washout requirements.
 The hydroxyl group is what makes lithium grease commercially viable for demanding applications.

-A: Lithium grease uses L12HSA alone (dropping point 190–210°C).
-Lithium complex grease combines L12HSA with a dicarboxylic acid complexing agent, achieving dropping points above 260°C.
+A lithium grease uses L12HSA alone, achieving a dropping point of 190–210°C, whereas lithium complex grease combines L12HSA with a dicarboxylic acid complexing agent to achieve dropping points above 260°C.

-The complexing reaction occurs in-situ during grease manufacture.
-Lithium complex grease costs 15–25% more than standard lithium grease but is required for high-temperature applications such as steel mill bearings, bakery oven conveyors, and high-performance automotive hub bearings.
+During grease manufacture, the grease undergoes the complexing reaction in-situ.
+Furthermore, although lithium complex grease costs 15–25% more than standard lithium grease, manufacturers still require it for high-temperature applications, such as steel mill bearings, bakery oven conveyors, and high-performance automotive hub bearings.

 Lithium 12-hydroxystearate is the molecular foundation of the world’s dominant grease technology.
 A single structural decision — placing a hydroxyl group at the 12th carbon of the stearate chain — created the fibrous crystal network that gives lithium soap grease its defining combination of high dropping point, water resistance, mechanical stability, and broad base oil compatibility.
 That decision, made at the chemistry level, is what holds bearings together in car wheels, paper mills, cement plants, and offshore platforms every day.